Dominican Republic

 What does this mean?

-The graph below illustrates the difference between the EquityTool generated index and the full DHS wealth index.
-Among all of those people (20% of the population) originally identified as being in the poorest quintile, approximately 83% are still identified as being in the poorest quintile when we use the simplified index.
-However, approximately 16.5% of people are now classified as being in Quintile 2.
+The graph below illustrates the difference between the EquityTool generated index and the full MICS wealth index.
+Among all of those people (20% of the population) originally identified as being in the poorest quintile, approximately 83.6% are still identified as being in the poorest quintile when we use the simplified index.
+However, approximately 15.3% of people are now classified as being in Quintile 2.
 From a practical standpoint, all of these people are relatively poor.
-Yet, it is worthwhile to understand that the simplified index of 11 questions produces results that are not identical to using all 53 questions in the original survey.
+Yet, it is worthwhile to understand that the simplified index of 11 questions produces results that are not identical to using all 40 questions in the original survey.

-The following table provides the same information on the movement between national quintiles when using the EquityTool versus the original DHS wealth index:
+The following table provides the same information on the movement between national quintiles when using the EquityTool versus the original MICS wealth index:

 EquityTool Urban Quintiles